revellan/revparse/README.md

 ### Pos
 Setting can be given multiple times.
-Each `Pos` setting will be displayed in the "Usage message", so this:
+Each `Pos` setting will be displayed in the "Usage message".

+This:
 ```rust
 [Pos => "SOME"];
 [Pos => "ANOTHER"];